rish987/trackswitch-manuform/README.md

 If you want to change the direction of scroll, you would re-activate dragscroll mode (e.g. by pressing the key again).

 I also added a mode of my own, called "trackpoint" mode.
-This mimicks the behavior of a trackpoint cursor (those little red dot thingies on Lenovo thinkpads) by continously moving the cursor in the direction of the offset of the trackball from its position when you enabled trackpoint mode.
+This mimicks the behavior of a trackpoint cursor (those little red dot thingies on Lenovo Thinkpads) by continuously moving the cursor in the direction of the offset of the trackball from its position when you enabled trackpoint mode.
 This allows you to traverse great distances with the mouse without having to lift your finger off of the trackball (or move it at all).